dispink/WASA-faciesXRF/README.md

 1. Find `demo.ipynb` in the pop-up brower and open it.
 Follow the instructions and execute the steps inside to learn how to classify sediment facies from elemental data.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 If you're a newby student want to work on large geochemical and sedimentary dataset, you might find something interesting in this project.
 If you're a experienced data scientist, you might find immature way of analyzing in this project.
 After all, I'm willing to share my experience to you.
+Any application or modification based on this repository, please kindly cite the direct publication mentioned above.

 Since it's my first time to open source, there are still many details need to be improved.
 ```python